WestDRI/wgpages/content/bashFeatures.md

 echo ${author: -5:3}   # display 3 characters starting from number -5; important to have space there!
 ```

+If you want to perform more granular operations with bash strings, e.g. work with patterns, you can look into
+regular expressions (not covered in this webinar).

 <!-- If you want to return the index of a substring match: -->